 Photographer and filmmaker Viivi Huuska directed the short film “Brave Enough to Ride” to show the world a vision of hobbyhorsing.

 ThisisFINLAND is supporting the courageous hobbyhorsing attitude with a multilingual Hobbyhorse Toolbox that contains videos and other content about making and riding hobbyhorses.
-During December 2017, a popup webshop is also making available a limited edition line of urban fashion by top Finnish designers, with new products being revealed on a weekly basis.
+During December 2017 and early 2018, a popup webshop is also making available a limited edition line of urban fashion by top Finnish designers, with new products being revealed on a weekly basis.

 Which designers are helping encourage these hobbyhorse enthusiasts who are brave enough to ride?
 Many of Finland’s top names: IvanaHelsinki, R-Collection, Riski, .TEBIAN, Uhana Design and WWOOLLFF.
 Flip through the slideshow below to find out more.